gardnr/gardnr/docs/intro/tutorial01.rst

 .. code-block:: console

-   $ gardnr add metric air notes hello-world
+   $ gardnr add metric air temperature hello-world

 Next, a sensor driver can be added which can create logs for the metric `hello-world`.
 The sensor driver code must be implemented before it can be added to the database.
 GARDNR can generate empty templates of driver classes to be able to write them faster.